Transport of finiteness structures and applications: Introduction

-Other accounts of type fixpoints in linear logic include the system of linear logic proof nets with recursion boxes of Gimenez \cite{gimenez:these}, which allows to interpret, e.g., PCF.
+Other accounts of type fixpoints in linear logic include the system of linear logic proof nets with recursion boxes of \citet{gimenez:these}, which allows to interpret, e.g., PCF.
 As such this system can be seen as a graphical syntax for general recursion.
-Along similar lines, Mackie \emph{et al.} have proposed a system of interaction nets which models iteration on recursive datatypes \cite{fmsw:rec}.
+Along similar lines, \citet{fmsw:rec} have proposed a system of interaction nets which models iteration on recursive datatypes.
 In both cases, no particular denotational semantics is considered.
-Let us also mention Baelde--Miller's $\mu$MALL \cite{bm:mumall} which replaces the exponential modalities of linear logic with least and greatest fixpoints: less close to our contribution, this work is mainly oriented towards proof search.
-It however introduces the system $\mu$LJ of intuitionistic logic with fixpoints, for which Clairambault later proposed a cut elimination procedure allowing to encode system $T$, together with a game semantics accounting for typed recursion \cite{clairambault:these}.
+Let us also mention \citeauthor{bm:mumall}'s $\mu$MALL \citeyearpar{bm:mumall} which replaces the exponential modalities of linear logic with least and greatest fixpoints: less close to our contribution, this work is mainly oriented towards proof search.
+It however introduces the system $\mu$LJ of intuitionistic logic with fixpoints, for which \citet{clairambault:these} later proposed a cut elimination procedure allowing to encode system $T$, together with a game semantics accounting for typed recursion.

-The notion of transport functor we use to describe how functors in $\Fin$ can be derived from functors in $\Rel$ is strikingly similar to the categorical characterization of container types by Hoogendijk and De Moor we already mentionned \cite{hdm:contcat}.
-These authors characterize containers as relators with membership: relators are functors in $\Rel$ which are monotonic for inclusion; membership relations are particular lax natural transformations associated with these functors.
-The hypotheses we consider on tranport functors are weaker than those on relators with membership.
-On the other hand, in order to ensure functoriality in $\Fin$, we are led to refer to a \definitive{shape} relation: it might be the case that restricting transport functors to relators with finite membership will allow us to drop this somewhat inelegant side condition.
+The notion of transport functor we use to describe how functors in $\Fin$ can be derived from functors in $\Rel$ is similar to the categorical characterization of container types as relators with membership, by \citet{hdm:contcat}: relators are functors in $\Rel$ which are monotonic for inclusion of relations; membership relations are particular lax natural transformations associated with these functors.
+The hypotheses we consider on the functors in $\Rel$ underlying transport functors in $\Fin$ are weaker than those on relators with membership.
+On the other hand, in order to ensure the functoriality of transport in $\Fin$, we are led to refer to a \definitive{shape} relation: this side condition is essential for some important instances, such as linear logic exponentials.

+The relationship we establish between $\Rel$ and $\Fin$ might profitably be recast in a more general setting.
+At least the transport lemma can be reformulated for coherence spaces rather than finiteness spaces.
+Further results of the paper might follow as well, up to some local tweaking of the definitions (\eg, that of shape relations).
+It is still unclear to us whether the approach we developped is limited to the restricted setting of finiteness spaces, coherence spaces and maybe other web-based models (\citeauthor{ehrhard:hypercoherences}'s hypercoherences \citeyearpar{ehrhard:hypercoherences}, \citeauthor{loader:totality}'s totality spaces \citeyearpar{loader:totality}), or if it can be generalized in the spirit of the glueing and orthogonality techniques studied by \citet{hs:glueing}.